 You’re going to start by adding the diced potatoes into a hot, oiled skillet.
 When making hash, you’ll generally want to start by first adding the food that will take the longest to cook.
 You’ll continue adding ingredients to the skillet in order of cook time from there, ending with the veggie that takes the least amount of time.
 Once the potatoes begin to soften slightly you’ll add in the onion and sausage.

 The veggies I used were cherry tomatoes, broccoli along with the potatoes and onions.
 Other options to add to this Mediterranean sausage hash would be Kalamata olives, artichokes, Roma tomatoes or hearts of palm.
 You can use fresh herbs if you have them for the dill, parsley and thyme.
 I love dill so I always add more than what’s maybe necessary.
 Maybe.

-If you don’t want this to just be an eggless breakfast, it’s still awesome for meal prepping.
-You can fry or scramble an egg in the time it takes to reheat your prepped container of mediterranean sausage hash.
+If you don’t want this to just be a Whole30 egg free breakfast hash, it’s still awesome for meal prepping.
+You can just fry or scramble an egg in the time it takes to reheat your prepped container of mediterranean sausage hash.
 Breakfast is still quick and easy!
 I’ve been known to eat this cold too as I fly around the house in the mornings.
 A bite, a sip of coffee, dry my hair, another bite, pack lunch, a sip of coffee… You get the point.
 Hash is great for basically any kind of morning.

-- 1/2 pound ground breakfast sausage (I used Pederson's, you can get that here)
+- 1/2 pound ground breakfast sausage (I used Pederson's)